abrahamlartey/editor-settings/README.md

-# editor-settings
+# Editor's Settings
-Settings for Sublime and VSCode
+My personal settings for Sublime and VSCode